krysczajkowski/apify_youtube_comments/README.md

 - Export to JSON, CSV, Excel, XML, HTML via Apify platform
 - Built-in rate limiting with exponential backoff
 - Residential proxy support for reliable extraction

+## Legal Disclaimer

+This actor is provided for educational and legitimate business purposes only.
+Users are solely responsible for:

+- Complying with YouTube's Terms of Service
+- Ensuring their use case complies with applicable data protection laws (GDPR, CCPA, etc.)
+- Obtaining necessary consents for processing personal data
+- Not using extracted data for harassment, spam, or illegal purposes

+The actor only extracts publicly available comment data.
+However, comments may contain personal information.
+Handle extracted data responsibly.

 ## Quick Start